我们做什么

 > Active Inference Institute, Inc. (the Institute) is dedicated to developing, supporting, and promoting open science and integrative frameworks such as active inference.
 In furtherance of its mission, the Institute will conduct the following activities: (1) education, (2) research, (3) grantmaking, and (4) administration.

-The Active Inference Institute serves as a scaffold for stabilizing and connecting myriad fields around a central tradition and approach of
+The Active Inference Institute serves as a scaffold for stabilizing and connecting myriad fields around a central tradition and approach of Active Inference.

 The Institute aims to make the Active Inference framework and the Ecosystem we serve more accessible, applicable, rigorous, and integrated.